 It’s messy, and complicated, and stressful, and also tends to bring out whatever family tensions tend to come out when families face problems.

 So.
-If you are worried about an elderly father who lives at home alone and might be “incompetent,” you can’t just focus on helping your father.
-You also must focus on equipping yourself to handle what is likely to be a stressful and messy time for the next several months to years.
+If you are worried about an aging father who lives at home alone and might be “incompetent,” you can’t just focus on helping your father.
+You’ll also have to start equipping yourself to handle what is likely to be a stressful and messy time for the next several months to years.
 Investing a little time — and possibly a little money — in this will pay off for your father, for you, and for those around you.

 The basics of this include making sure you get enough sleep, regular exercise, nutritious food, activities that refresh the soul, and all the other things that are good for humans.